 I don’t believe anyone is making the case that an individual cannot attain wealth without being highly educated or perhaps more specifically, having advanced education.
 However, for the population as a whole, there is a high correlation between education and income, and income is a significant factor in attaining wealth.
 You can find any number of studies which support that idea.
 Although 12 years old, I believe this report from the US Census Bureau, and this graphic from the College Board (with 2009 data from the Census Bureau) nicely illustrate lifetime earnings, based on education level.

-I don’t believe it is a stretch to say that for the population as a whole (we’re not talking about individuals), those that have more education tend to have better jobs which pay more and offer benefits.
+I don’t believe it is a stretch to say that for the population as a whole (we’re not talking about individuals), those who have more education tend to have better jobs which pay more and offer benefits.
 Moreover, those with greater education are more likely to be financially savvy and be comfortable with investing, whether it be in the stock market, in real estate, etc.

 I don’t believe the questions are “should I attend college and will it be a worthwhile return on my investment?”
 The questions should be, “What should I be studying at college and what is the best way to finance it?”